madfish-solutions/quipuswap-core-v2/test/test.md

 6. `withdraw_profit`:

-   - ❌ should fail if reentrancy;
+   - ✅ should fail if reentrancy;
+   - ✅ should fail if pair not listed;
+   - ✅ should fail if pair does not have TEZ store contract (not TOK/TEZ pair);
+   - ❌ should withdraw user's profit - 1;
-   - ❌
+   - ❌ should withdraw user's profit - 2.

 7. `claim_interface_fee`: